polybuildr/code-quickref/pages/cpp.md

 C++11 has two kinds of maps: <code class="language-cpp">map</code> (logarithmic time operations)and <code class="language-cpp">unordered_map</code> (average constant time operations).

+Note: <code class="language-cpp">unordered_map</code>s cannot have keys that can't be hashed.
+For example, a <code class="language-cpp">pair&lt;int, int&gt;</code> as the key will not work.
+They can still be used in normal maps, though.

 ```cpp
 #include <map>